 - Modelling tool for a novel greentech device

 - Energy monitoring installations and analysis tools, including remotely-accessible systems with web interfaces

 - Secure web-based tool for mental health professionals and their patients to perform validated assessments, track and analyze results over time

 Talk to me about your project

-Send me an email (ori at <this domain> or use the contact form).
+Send me an email (ori at <this domain>).
 If my schedule is too busy or if I don’t think I can provide a valuable contribution, I will let you know and if possible refer you to someone else who would be able to help.
 My goal is to solve interesting problems, not to waste resources.

 From my experience, the earlier we have a conversation, the more useful my contribution can be.
 Even if you are still in the planning stage and uncertain about requirements, I’d love to hear from you.